CodeSparta/codectl.github.io/docs/containers/Koffer.md

   - capability to add more artifact types with custom collector ansible plugins

 ## Product
-Koffer produces a CloudCtl ready archive at `/tmp/koffer/bundle/koffer-bundle.*.tar.xz`
+Koffer produces a standardized tarball on the host at `/tmp/koffer/bundle/koffer-bundle.*.tar.xz`

 ## Example Run
   - example with [koffer-infra](https://github.com/RedShiftOfficial/collector-infra) collector plugin